Felienne/Python-in-de-klas-gitbook/module-nl/bonus/bonus-5-inputValideren.md

 ## Controleren of het antwoord mogelijk is

+**Controleren** of het antwoord van de lezer mogelijk is, heet het **'valideren'** van het antwoord.

-Nu willen we kijken of `antwoord` in de lijst voorkomt. _in lijst_ voorkomt.
+Daarvoor willen we nu kijken of `antwoord` in de lijst voorkomt. _in lijst_ voorkomt.
 Dat verklapt al hoe het in Python moet: met `in`!

 ```python
 print(antwoord in keuzes)